ebicher/audiogenie/README.md

 # AudioGenie

 This was a project created at Humboldt State University by Evan, Jonah, Matt and Mindy.
 It is a music collaboration site created for musicans who are far away from each other but want to make music together.
 The idea is person A creates a song, he chooses the tempo and a picture or piece of art to be the face of the song.
 Then he can upload instrument tracks that match that tempo.
-Another
+User A can add a friend (or friends) by knowing their username and inputing in the project (song) page.
+Anyone added to a project has the power to contribute to the song or add users.
+On the project page, there is an event log where it states changes that have been made and comments people have about the song.
+When multiple tracks are added to the project, it allows the users to play, pause and stop all the tracks simutaneously.

 ## Getting Started